jaspector

 Monday–Friday during city business hours.
 Confirm current hours with the city.

-Typical inspection sequence: Typical sequence for residential new construction: foundation/footing before concrete pour; rough framing after structural framing is complete and before insulation; rough electrical, plumbing, mechanical before concealment; insulation as applicable; final inspection upon project completion.
+Typical sequence: Typical sequence for residential new construction: foundation/footing before concrete pour; rough framing after structural framing is complete and before insulation; rough electrical, plumbing, mechanical before concealment; insulation as applicable; final inspection upon project completion.

-Do I need a building permit in Gothenburg, NE?
+01 Do I need a building permit in Gothenburg, NE?

 Building permits are required for all new construction, including: additions, decks, garages, accessory buildings, patio covers, carports; fences and concrete work; repairs involving structural changes (including changing window or door opening sizes); moving, changing size of, or installing new signs; moving or demolishing buildings.

-How much does a building permit cost in Gothenburg, NE?
+02 How much does a building permit cost in Gothenburg, NE?

+Building permit fees in Gothenburg, NE are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Valuation-based for construction permits, consistent with International Building Code fee methodology.
 The fee schedule includes multiple categories including administration fees..

-How do I apply for a building permit in Gothenburg, NE?
+03 How do I apply for a building permit in Gothenburg, NE?

-1. Determine the permit type required (new construction, addition, deck, garage, fence, sign, demolition, moving a building, etc.).
+To apply for a building permit in Gothenburg, NE, follow these steps: 1.
+Determine the permit type required (new construction, addition, deck, garage, fence, sign, demolition, moving a building, etc.).
 2. Obtain a building permit application from the City Clerk's Office or download it from the Document Center at https://ci.gothenburg.ne.us/document-center/.
 3. Complete and sign the application.
 Include owner name, contractor information, property address and legal description, description of work, and estimated project value.
 4. Submit the application to the City Clerk's Office at 409 9th Street.
 5. Allow several days for permit processing.
 The Building Inspector reviews the application.
 6. Pay permit fees per the current Fees Resolution.
 7. Permit is issued.
 Post the permit at the job site during construction.
 8. Schedule required inspections with the Building Inspector (Doug Swanson: (308) 325-3309 or dswanson@cityofgothenburg.org).
 Minimum 24-hour advance notice required for all inspections.
 9. After satisfactory final inspection, project is considered complete.

-How long does it take to get a building permit in Gothenburg, NE?
+04 How long does it take to get a building permit in Gothenburg, NE?

-How do I schedule a building inspection in Gothenburg, NE?
+05 How do I schedule a building inspection in Gothenburg, NE?

-Inspections can be scheduled via: (308) 325-3309, dswanson@cityofgothenburg.org.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Gothenburg, NE via: (308) 325-3309, dswanson@cityofgothenburg.org.
 Minimum 24-hour advance notice required for all inspections..

-Other cities in Dawson County
+Other jurisdictions in Dawson County.

-View all Dawson County jurisdictions →
+All Dawson County jurisdictions →